-- Basic fire precautions include weekly testing of alarm systems, weekly (monthly for each child) fire drills, availability of fire notices situated in main corridors and regular inspections of the homes fire protection equipment. - The home has an updated fire risk assessment which is reviewed annually.
-Each child has a Personal Emergency Evacuation Plan (PEEP). - The home has completed an evacuation plan in case of an emergency.
+- (a) Basic fire precautions include weekly testing of alarm systems, weekly (monthly for each child) fire drills, availability of fire notices situated in main corridors and regular inspections of the homes fire protection equipment. - (b) The home has an updated fire risk assessment which is reviewed annually.
+Each child has a Personal Emergency Evacuation Plan (PEEP). - (c) The home has completed an evacuation plan in case of an emergency.
 In the event of a serious emergency, all young people would return home.
 Should a child not be able to return home for any reason, then the Local Authority will seek an alternative place until the emergency is over and the child can safely return home.
+See Business Continuity Plan.

-Children's Wishes and Feelings
+7. Children's Wishes and Feelings.